 - ISO 21415-2, 21415-4

-Using Glutomatic® you don't have to produce a flour to determine the gluten characteristics for wheat.
+- For flour and grain - Using Perten Glutomatic you don't have to produce a flour to determine the gluten characteristics for a wheat.
 You save time and costs as the Gluten Index method works both for flour and for ground wheat.

-While gluten is correlated to protein, there are a number of cases where wheat would have a high protein content, but no or very weak gluten.
-Glutomatic® is the only way to know for sure.
+- Determines true gluten - While gluten is correlated to protein, there are a number of cases where a wheat would have a high protein content, but no or very weak gluten.
+Perten Glutomatic is the only way to know for sure.

-The quality of dough-based products such as bread, pasta or noodles is highly dependent on the gluten quantity and quality of the flour.
-This means that everyone in the wheat chain, from breeder to baker, benefit from analyzing and controlling gluten properties with the Glutomatic® System.
+The quality of dough-based products such as breads, pasta or noodles is highly dependent on the gluten quantity and quality of the flour.
+This means that everyone in the wheat chain, from breeder to baker, benefit from analyzing and controlling gluten properties with the Perten Glutomatic System.

-Millers can blend ﬂour to meet end-user demands while not selling the high-quality product at a low price thereby improving operating margins.
-With the Gluten Index, the Wet Gluten Content and the Falling Number® analysis results available, millers can quickly predict the ﬁnal baking quality, reducing the requirement for test baking.
+- Flour Milling - Millers can blend ﬂour to meet end-user demands while not selling high quality product at a low price thereby improving operating margins.
+With the Gluten Index, the Wet Gluten Content and the Falling Number analysis results available, millers can quickly predict the ﬁnal baking quality, reducing the requirement for test baking.

 - Form elastic dough